 Peer Reviewer Opportunity

-Become qualified as an Award/Pathways to Excellence peer-expert reviewer in Community Action’s initiative to recognize and promote excellence and continuous improvement among CAAs nationwide.
+Become qualified as a Pathways to Excellence peer-expert reviewer in Community Action’s initiative to recognize and promote excellence and continuous improvement among CAAs nationwide.
 This training will qualify you as an eligible reviewer of agency self-studies completed under the Award for Excellence in Community Action and the Pathways to Excellence initiatives.

 Pathways to Excellence 2018 Award Recipient